angepili/responsive_video_scale/README.md

-# responsive video scale
+# ↔ Responsive Video Scale
-get youtube video responsive
+## - 📺 get youtube video responsive
+### - 🔲 it's possibile apply also to a normal div